Daisy-Engineer/Applied-Data-Science-with-Python/README.md

 # Courses

-This folder includes the Data Science Specilization courese that are provided by University of Michigan.
+This folder includes the Applied Data Science with Python Specialization courses that are provided by University of Michigan.